awhipp/shopify-themekit-ui/README.md

 - Enter your page name, and password and then you can download any theme to the directory.
 - These credentials are saved locally for 1 year and you can easily switch between websites and themes with ease.

+## Download

+To download visit our [release page](https://github.com/awhipp/shopify-themekit-ui/releases).
+You can find OSX and Win32 binaries here.

 ## Development

 - This is built on Electron.